DerTimonius/recommendation-box-django/README.md

+### The server for the API has been taken offline, so if you have to clone this repo to use it locally!

 # Django API for recommendation box

 This little API holds the magic for my [recommendation box project](https://github.com/DerTimonius/recommendation-box).
 Here, the recommendation system will take action if the API is called as well as the search functionality of the project.